A good CPU cooler is an essential part of your PC system. It helps to keep your processor cool and to function correctly.

 Important: I want to clarify that if you are going to use an AMD CPU, you must make sure that you have the standard mounting backplate that goes under the motherboard and contains two mounting threads.
 It is the only thing that isn’t provided with the standard Noctua NH-D15 cooler kit.

 Most motherboards include it, and it’s simply a matter of removing the plastic mounts on the top of the motherboard before you start the assembly procedure.

-I noticed that the assembly instructions mentioned that you should tighten the mounting screws until they stop.
-I have to disagree and recommend that you only tighten the screws about four turns each.
+I disagree and recommend that you only tighten the screws about four turns each.
 The mounting screws fit through the inside of a coil spring, so you won’t have to worry about the screws coming loose from small vibrations.

 The cooling fans

 The fans are easy to remove or install with the handy spring mechanism that clips into the fan and hooks onto the fin assembly.

 The fan’s position can be easily adjusted by unclipping the two-wire springs and shifting them to where you want.
 Then, lock the fan back in place by hooking the springs onto the heatsink again.

 You have the option to install one fan if you have lower cooling requirements and a second fan to meet more demanding criteria.
 It’s nice to have this option, especially when the second fan is included in the package.

 A few mentions about the operation

 As you probably know, keeping your CPU cooler’s airflow direction relevant to your computer’s internal airflow configuration is paramount.
 In most situations, keeping the air drawn in from the front side and exhausting toward the rear of your case is desirable.